Russia extends key New START nuclear treaty | DW | 29.01.2021

-Putin talked to US President Joe Biden on Tuesday, with the two leaders agreeing to keep the New START in place.
+Putin spoke with US President Joe Biden on Tuesday, with the two leaders agreeing to keep the New START in place.
 The US does not require congressional approval to extend the deal.

 With the Trump administration withdrawing from the Intermediate-Range Nuclear Forces Treaty (INF) in 2019, the deal is the only major accord regulating the nuclear rivalry between Moscow and Washington.